 I have over 20 years of experience representing companies involved in California’s Proposition 65 (Safe Drinking Water & Toxic Enforcement Act) matters including preventive counseling and defense of claims brought by private enforcers, public interest groups and the State of California.
 I deal with a range of products, such as candy, hardware, snack foods, home goods, and personal care products, and a wide range of chemicals, including lead, acrylamide and phthalates.
 I regularly counsel clients on compliance and risk mitigation in relation to Proposition 65 and other regulatory matters.

 My toxic exposure work includes developing national defense strategies, often involving complex scientific issues, strategic motions and trials.
 I defend claims arising out of the use of products as well as premises liability, and obtained a significant appellate ruling limiting premises liability claims brought by family members.
 Products I recently worked on include automotive, construction and personal care products.

 My clients include major international corporations as well as small businesses that suddenly find themselves implicated in potential litigation.

-I see an increase in actions involving the food industry, ranging from product labeling to the safety of individual ingredients, and especially in the area of unfair competition and false advertising claims.
+I see an increase in actions involving the food industry, ranging from product labeling to the safety of individual ingredients, and especially in the area of unfair competition, slack fill, and false advertising claims.
 We are developing strategies to prevent and to successfully defend such claims should they arise.